HangYingLee/PetStore-OOP-Java/README.md

     ---> new ArrayList<Pet>() ---> Creates a new empty ArrayList that will hold Pet objects

+10. Pet aPet = new Pet();   **VS**   aPet = new Rabbit();   **VS**   pets.add(aPet);

-12. Pet aPet = new Pet();
+    ---> Pet aPet = new Pet();

-    ---> Declares a generic Pet object.
-Based on later user input, **aPet is overwritten with a specific pet type** (Cat, Dog, Rabbit, or Betta_fish).

-    ---> This allows the **same variable to reference different objects**, taking advantage of polymorphism.
+         Declaring a variable named aPet of type Pet and creating a Pet object in memory.

+	---> aPet = new Rabbit();

+		 It's not declaring a new variable, just assigning a new object to the existing variable aPet.

+		 For example, the object I created is a Rabbit, which is a subclass of Pet.

+ 	---> pets.add(aPet);

+		 Add the current pet object (aPet, which was just assigned a name and specific pet type) to the pets list so that every entered pet is stored in the ArrayList.

-13. while loop with multiple if-else ：
+11. while loop with multiple if-else ：

     while (true) {

     // ask for user input

     if (stop condition) break;

     if (condition 1) {

         // do something

     } else if (condition 2) {

         // do something

     } else if (condition 3) {

         // do something

     } else {

         // handle invalid input

     }

     // final actions

 }

-14. break;
+12. break;

     if (name.equalsIgnoreCase("STOP"))